sam452/ncstl/wp-content/plugins/woocommerce-all-in-one-seo-pack/readme.txt

 Contributors: visser
 Donate link: http://www.visser.com.au/#donations
-Tags: woocommerce, mod, aioseop, all in one seo pack Requires at least: 2.9.2
+Tags: woocommerce, mod, aioseop, all in one seo pack, product details Requires at least: 2.9.2
-Tested up to: 3.4
+Tested up to: 3.5.1
-Stable tag: 1.2
+Stable tag: 1.3.2

 Manage All in One SEO Pack meta details for WooCommerce Products within the Add/Edit Products view within the WordPress Administration.

 == Description ==

+This Plugin extends the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack</a> Plugin (by <a href="http://profiles.wordpress.org/hallsofmontezuma/">Michael Torbert</a>) to display the All in One SEO Pack dialog on the Add/Edit Products screen within WooCommerce.
+Without this Plugin you cannot add/edit/manage All in One SEO Pack meta details which is why I developed this solution.

+Some features:

+* Title
+* Description
+* Keywords
+* Title Attributes
+* Menu Title
+* Disable Product

 For more information visit: http://www.visser.com.au/woocommerce/